 The AI framework (predictive models, generative agents, causal reasoners) trained on the structured biology that Garuda and Taxila produce.

 Biologists and biomedicine PhDs who code.
-Causal and ML researchers who care more about whether a model is right than whether it scores.
+Causal and ML researchers who care more about whether a model is contextually right than whether it scores.
 Engineers who have shipped at scale and lived with the consequences.
 Designers who treat a screen as the place where a decision is taken.
 If that sounds like you, write to us.

 We work in deeply-embedded teams with a handful of partners each year.
 If you operate in healthcare, pharma, or hospitals and have decisions worth engineering, write to us.